The Guide to Interview Analysis

 Convenience sampling may be useful in preliminary research or pilot studies where the goal is to test the research design or instruments.
 However, because the sample is based on convenience rather than relevance, the data may not provide a comprehensive understanding of the research phenomenon.

 For example, a researcher conducting a pilot study on job satisfaction might recruit participants from their own workplace.
-While this sample is likely to consist of colleagues or friends with similar views, it provides preliminary insights that can be used to refine the research questions and methods for a larger, more comprehensive study.
+While this sample is likely to consist of colleagues or friends with similar views, it provides preliminary insights that can be used to refine the interview questions and methods for a larger, more comprehensive study.

 Theoretical sampling: Building a strong theory